 After the parade, you can head back out to a downtown-area Irish pub for traditional Irish music, drinks, and bar foods, but keep in mind that these can get really packed post-parade.
 If you'd rather avoid the crowds, you can visit one of these great bars on Saturday or earlier in the day instead.

 There are also a number of street festivals, performances, and community events scheduled after the parade, or you could stick around the end of the parade route to watch or help the parade's participants dismantle their floats.

 The oldest St. Patrick's Day parade in Canada, the Montreal St. Patrick's Day Parade has been held every single year since 1824, and no circumstance, from snowstorm to wartime to economic depression, has stopped it from marching on.
 Historian Don Pidgeon claims Montreal has been celebrating St. Paddy's Day decades earlier than that, since at least 1759, the year of the Conquest, just not in a parade format.

 Up until the 2009 edition, a widespread myth spotted in Montreal's major newspapers, in press releases and various news websites, that Montreal's St. Patrick's Day Parade was the longest-running in North America, was somehow established as fact.

-BUT the title of longest running uninterrupted North American St. Paddy's parade, at least according to its organizers as well as National Geographic, The New York Times and a slew of other credible publications, actually belongs to New York City's procession, boasting over 250+ consecutive annual runs since 1762, 14 years before the Declaration of Independence.
-Meanwhile, Boston lays claim to getting the first North American St. Patrick's Day Parade ball rolling decades earlier, in 1737.
-Boston did not keep it consecutive though, with 2017 marking its 116th annual St.
+However, the title of longest-running uninterrupted North American St. Paddy's parade belongs to New York City—at least according to its organizers as well as National Geographic, The New York Times, and a slew of other credible publications, actually belongs to New York City's procession—which boasts over 250 consecutive annual runs since 1762, 14 years before the Declaration of Independence.
+Meanwhile, Boston lays claim to the first North American St. Patrick's Day Parade decades earlier, in 1737, but did not celebrate the parade consecutively (2018 was the city's 117th annual parade).